 Court Ordered Classes offers "in-person" Co-Parenting, High-Conflict Parenting and Parenting Classes.
 Our highly respected "Certificate of Completion" satisfies the court order with the judge, and all family professionals.
-These courses are ideal for court requirements.
+These courses are ideal for court and probation requirements.
 Often it is difficult to attend court ordered parenting classes due to travel distances, busy schedules, and most other life commitments.
 These online courses allow you to learn the same tools as our "in-person" classes but in a low-stress, convenient, well thought, affordable and self paced environment.

 No Enrollment Fees

 Co-Parenting Courses, Classroom Style, Live "In-Person" Group Sessions.
 Professionally Constructed Programs.
 How it Works

 Clients can pay as they go (Once a week or sooner depending on the parameters of their court order) or get up to a 20% discount if they pay for the program upfront.